uzh-eth-mp/app/README.md

 * Why am I seeing `Group Coordinator Request failed: [Error 15] CoordinatorNotAvailableError` in the logs?
   * Another Kafka internal log that can be ignored, the coordinator is eventually selected and this error is irrelevant.
 * Why am I seeing `Heartbeat failed for group eth because it is rebalancing` in the logs?
   * Another Kafka internal log that can be ignored.
+Happens when the number of consumers changes because kafka has to rebalance the partitions for a topic.